T-Mobile And Sprint Merger Finally Wins Justice Department's Blessing

 Both T-Mobile and Sprint historically embraced more consumer-friendly policies, heavily promoting family plans, eliminating two-year contracts and allowing consumers to use the same device when switching networks.
 "T-Mobile was really the maverick in this space," Sohn says, but now it will be under pressure to compete with its higher-priced competitors.

-T-Mobile and Sprint say they need to merge in order to stay competitive, and have promised their combination would mean additional investments in rural wireless networks.
+T-Mobile and Sprint say they need to merge in order to stay competitive and have promised their combination would mean additional investments in rural wireless networks.

 The companies first proposed a merger five years ago.
 The Federal Communications Commission tentatively endorsed the deal in May.